• Skip to primary navigation

 Getting a nice shape with the hump requires a few components:

-• Let the batter rest for at least 8 hours.
-Resting time not only lets the flavor merge, but it also allows the flour to absorb the liquids.
+- Let the batter rest for at least 8 hours.
+Resting time not only lets the flavor merge, but also allows the flour to absorb the liquids.
 Your madeleines will have a better shape and more pleasant texture.

-• Use a hot oven temperature and a very cold batter.
-It's the difference of temperature that gives the madeleine their nice hump!
+- Use a hot oven temperature and a very cold batter.
+It’s the temperature difference that gives the madeleine their nice hump!

 Madeleine Pan